one-among-us/data/README.md

 * `notShowOnHome`: `string[]`, if you don't want a entry show on the home, add it into this item
 * `actualHide`: `string[]`, if you don't want a entry show on the home and won't be redirected by random buttons, add it into this item.
   If you set a entry in this list, you have no need to set it into `notShowOnHome` again.
+* `trigger`: `sreing[]`, if you think this article is likely to irritate readers and should be restricted, please set this option.

 ### Example